-Next, you should create your own calendar (or use templates available online) where you can organise upcoming pieces of content.
-When we say content, realize content can come in a variety of shapes and sizes: blog posts, videos, infographics, ebooks, case studies, whitepapers and more.
+Next, you should create your own calendar (or use templates available online) where you can organize upcoming pieces of content.
+When we say content, realize content can come in a variety of shapes and sizes: blog posts, videos, infographics, ebooks, case studies, white-papers, and more.
 It all comes down to your audience.
 What is the content they consume most and that they find most valuable?
-Regardless of the content you wish to focus on, it’s important to always have your buyer personas in mind.
+Regardless of the content, you wish to focus on, it’s important to always have your buyer personas in mind.

 Content and SEO are two elements of the inbound strategy that take time and require consistency before results start to show.
 However, if you want to speed up the process and you can afford it, invest in paid traffic generation.
 Using PPC will get you ahead by putting your message in front of the audience you wish to attract.
 PPC works for both search engines and social media so it’s up to you to decide where to focus, depending, of course, on your audience and where you think they are most likely to be present and responsive.

 Now that you’ve crossed off keyword research, SEO, and content strategy from your list, you must tick the Social Media box.
 This is not just a distribution channel for your content, but a great promotional tool that increases your brand awareness.
 Make sure you identify the right social media channels for your business.
 We wrote a blog post about choosing the right social media channel, which you can read here.

 Converting visitors into leads means you have to define your buyer’s journey, which equates to deciding what steps they should take during each stage.
 Premium content can convert visitors into leads and this means that you should create ebooks, guides, whitepapers, and case studies.
 These pieces of content bring more value and provide extra information that helps them make a decision.

 Landing pages are another important element of generating and converting leads.
 If the landing pages are engaging, simple, and relevant, they will have good conversion rates.